 Visitors are required to park in pay-by-space or designated locations.
 The parking location shall be designated on the temporary parking permit being issued.
 Visitors must obtain a temporary parking permit from one of the following:

-Contractors, repair persons, salespersons, vendors, etc., are required to register with the University Parking Services Office and to obtain a special parking permit to be displayed on the inside rear-view mirror, with the vehicle parking in an area designated by University Parking Services.
+Contractors, repair persons, salespersons, vendors, etc., must obtain a temporary permit from their point of contact within the university.
+The parking permit must displayed on the inside rear-view mirror, with the vehicle parking in an area designated by University Parking Services.

 See Paragraph 3.5.1